OCEAN

 Facilitate the engagement of municipal, tribal, federal, state and county governments with community stakeholders, academics, and industry.

-Develop media assets to educate and inform all aspects of society about the pros and cons of floating offshore wind energy.
+Develop media assets to educate and inform all aspects of society about the pros and cons of renewable energy generation.

 Disseminate the ongoing dialog between all stakeholders in order to seek mitigation of negative consequences while optimizing the benefits to local communities.